ACE inhibitor: Effects

 During the course of ACE inhibitor use, the production of ATII is decreased, (Note: ACE inhibitors don't appear to permanently reduce ATII plasma level after cessation of taking it.
 In short, ACE inhibitors don't cure high ATII plasma levels.) which prevents aldosterone release from the adrenal cortex.
-This allows the kidney to excrete sodium ions along with obligate water, and retain potassium ions.
+This allows the kidney to excrete sodium ions along with water, and retain potassium ions.
 This decreases blood volume, leading to decreased blood pressure.

 Epidemiological and clinical studies have shown ACE inhibitors reduce the progress of diabetic nephropathy independently from their blood pressure-lowering effect.
 This action of ACE inhibitors is used in the prevention of diabetic renal failure.